1950s Sputnik Chandelier

 Manufacturer: To be appraised.

-Other versions: Many forms, sizes and interpretations.
+Other versions: This 1950s sputnik chandelier exists in many forms, sizes and interpretations.

 The sockets and probably also the wiring is made in Italy.
 Not a single similar chandelier or ceiling light found when this article was written and the years before, anywhere.
 No label present.